 Note that the major funding opportunities usually have deadlines towards the end of August each year (students) and April/May (postdocs), so be sure to make contact well before these dates. ------------

-The von der Heyden lab at Stellenbosch University is recruiting a postdoctoral fellow, for a fully funded NRF postdoctoral fellowship.
-The successful applicant will take a leading role in the newly funded “Project SeaStore: integrated research to support seagrass restoration and to build estuarine resilience in South Africa”, that combines transcriptomic and functional diversity in natural and experimental populations of the seagrass, Zostera capensis, throughout its range.
-The project is a collaboration involving Stellenbosch University (Profs Sophie von der Heyden, Guy Midgley), Nelson Mandela University (Prof Janine Adams), University of Cape Town (Dr Deena Pillay) and the Knysna Basin Project (Dr Louw Claassens).
+The von der Heyden lab at Stellenbosch University, in collaboration with Prof Janine Adams at Nelson Mandela University is recruiting a postdoctoral fellow, for a fully funded, one year postdoctoral fellowship.
+The successful applicant will take a leading role in the NRF funded “Project SeaStore: integrated research to support seagrass restoration and to build estuarine resilience in South Africa”, specifically to investigate carbon sequestration and storage and microbiome communities of the South African seagrass, Zostera capensis.
+The project is a collaboration involving Stellenbosch University (Profs Sophie von der Heyden, Guy Midgley), Nelson Mandela University (Prof Janine Adams) and Rhodes University (Dr Gwynneth Matcher).
+This is a truly collaborative and integrated project, utilising ecological and genomic tools to understand the blue carbon potential of seagrass in South Africa.